How to Design an HR System: A Step-by-Step Guide

 Therefore, consider the factors that match your project goals and available resources.

-3. Complexity of Functions
+Complexity of Features

 The complexity of functions within an HR application can also impact the overall cost.